disin7c9/PCAAE-with-Distance-Correlation/README.md

 Maximal correlation coefficient has some undesirable properties like,
   1. it is quite harder to compute than Pearson's R or distance correlation.
   2. the coefficient output depends on the ACE algorithm's smoother such as histogram or kernel regression.
-  3. when using the ACE algorithm, there are some cases that for random variables X&Y, even mCor(X,Y)=1 does not implicate perfect determinisic relation between X and Y.[4]
+  3. when using the ACE algorithm, there are some cases that for random variables X&Y, even mCor(X,Y)=1 does not implicate perfect deterministic relation between X and Y.[4]

 The maximal information coefficient is based on mutual information of information theory.
 To calculate MI between continuous distributions, samples need to be quantized into an appropriate grid.
 This method uses dynamic programming to efficiently approximate the normalized true MI value, MIC.
 It is the most effective but complicated method than others.